Held at NATAA Nashville Conference

 8. OTHER BUSINESS and ITEMS OF INFORMATION

 It was noted that there are 400 ITAA members residing in the US.
-USATAA has something over 100 members.
-Everyone was asked to contact ITAA members and colleagues to ask them to join USATAA.
+NATAA has something over 100 members.
+Everyone was asked to contact ITAA members and colleagues to ask them to join NATAA.

 Ki Roberts asked about how TA identity is presented in articles and trainings, etc. (no record of the ensuing comments).